SurveyMonkey

 Even though my role was strictly a frontend role, I still contributed to microservices where needed.
 The entirety of the GraphQL Schema is defined and maintained by frontend developers at SurveyMonkey.
 In addition, I contributed to other microservices, for example by adding REST and GraphQL APIs to expose our SOLR search database in a secure way.

-Quotes from Performance Review
+Quotes from Manager Performance Reviews

 Andrew has been doing some of the best Graph work I’ve seen in a while.
 I have the unique perspective of being able to compare his contributions from a technical and social aspect and he’s been killing it on both fronts.
 And I’m saying this compared to the two dozen graph contributors from the last 3 months, across 8+ teams.